Broadcast live to colleagues in teams, spaces or even the entire company with interactive chat and engagement!

 Starting a livestream from mobile

-- From the activity feed click on the 3 dots on the top right of the screen.
+- From the activity feed click on the livestream video icon in the top right hand corner

 - Don't worry you won't be going live just yet!